russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I'm glad I learn and did something no matter how small.
 Tomorrow, I want to finish the page and finalized the design and code.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 55: August 19, 2020 Wednesday

+**Today's Progress**:   I spent only two hours.
+I've clear the design and function of my multi-select dropdown.
+Though I encounter an error and it gives me a hard time, I learned about and how to make #vuejs custom directives.
+It was amazing.

+**Thoughts**:    I need to study more on vue custom directives and totally apply it.
+Btw, someone answer my question in  stackoverflow after a month and he answer it right cause I already figure it out that my problem is I used Vue 3 and not Vue 2 in the error in my question.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)